TejalBhalerao/IMDB-Analysis/README.md

-IMDB Data Analysis (Power BI, Tableau, Alteryx, Talend) May 2022 Designed a well-structured star-schema dimensional model, generating 13-dimension tables and a fact table /nConducted data modeling, cleaning, pre-processing, staging, and integration using Alteryx and Talend Created 50+ ETL workflows & one-click load to the entire data warehouse using a master job by parallelization Utilized Power BI and Tableau to create dashboards, represent KPIs, and increase 80% user insights
+IMDB Data Analysis (Power BI, Tableau, Alteryx, Talend) May 2022 Designed a well-structured star-schema dimensional model, generating 13-dimension tables and a fact table Conducted data modeling, cleaning, pre-processing, staging, and integration using Alteryx and Talend Created 50+ ETL workflows & one-click load to the entire data warehouse using a master job by parallelization Utilized Power BI and Tableau to create dashboards, represent KPIs, and increase 80% user insights